 We’re on city-tour around the fascinating Kyiv, and here is the list of sites: the Golden Gate, the remains of a huge wall erected in the 10th century to protect the city; and the Parliament building, situated in a beautiful park.
 The enormous territory of the city makes it hard at first to find one's way, but luckily there are two helping points - the Dnieper and the Metro.
 The river crosses the city north to south; the old town is situated on the high right bank, while the new districts occupy the left bank.
 The old Kyiv (the Upper Town today) is known as the "Mother of Russ cities."
 Although the city has changed its face for a modern one, the ancient monuments and the mighty Dnieper River are its pearls.
 Breakfast, lunch and dinner aboard.

-This day might be a day on your own in Kiev.
+This day might also be a day on your own in Kyiv.
 Still there is a lot to see and to experience together with your group.
 With this in mind we would especially like to turn your attention to optional tours that are offered for today - for sure these tours will add to the great memories about your Ukrainian River Cruise!
 Breakfast, lunch and dinner aboard.

 Sailing, Ukrainian National Day